NormalVR/Normcore-Documentation/src/normcore-private/Readme.md

 * Run authoritative game servers
 * Get metrics about usage (Want to charge users when they are on your app?
 Track usage with the Normcore Private metrics API.)
 * Use the Webhooks API to authenticate users before they can join a room
-* (Host Normcore yourself to ensure complete control over your data
+* Host Normcore yourself to ensure complete control over your data
-* Normcore Private comes in two flavors: Cloud and On-Premises.

 Normcore Private comes in two flavors: Cloud and On-Premises.